Anatomy of the brain

 Usually, one of these hemispheres is slightly more developed and is called the dominant side.
 The dominant side is where written and spoken language is organized.
 In almost all of us, the left hemisphere is dominant even if you are right handed.
 Because the nervous system is set up in a cross-over design, the right side of your brain controls the left side of your body, and vice versa.

-Frontal lobe: In each hemisphere, the frontal lobe is responsible for movement (motor functions).
+Frontal lobe: In each hemisphere, the frontal lobe is responsible for movement (motor functions), decision making and executive control (selection and co-ordination of goal-directed behaviors).
 A stroke in the right side of the frontal lobe will affect your ability to move the left side of your body, and vice versa.
+Damage to the frontal lobe (usually on the left hemisphere) can cause Broca's aphasia and you can find it difficult to speak in complete sentences.

 Parietal lobe: Behind the frontal lobe lies the parietal lobe.
-It is concerned mainly with sensory activities, such as receiving and interpreting information from all parts of the body.
-A stroke to the parietal lobes in the right hemisphere can cause agnosia, which means you can feel, see and hear, but may not be able to understand what you are perceiving.
-In other cases, a condition called neglect may develop.
-People with neglect have many sensory problems on the stroke-involved side of the body.
-As a result, they may ignore everything on that side.
+It is concerned mainly with sensory activities, such as receiving and interpreting information from all parts of the body, including where your body is positioned in physical space .
+A stroke affecting the parietal lobe in the right hemisphere can cause agnosia, which means you can feel, see and hear, but may not be able to understand what you are perceiving.
+In other cases, a condition called neglect may develop, which means you may lack awareness of one side of your body.
+Neglect can impair many self care skills, such as dressing and washing.

 Temporal lobe: The temporal lobe controls hearing and memory and is also involved with auditory perception.
-Strokes in the temporal lobe of the dominant hemisphere (usually the left hemisphere) can cause a speech disorder known as Wernickes aphasia.
+Strokes in the temporal lobe of the dominant hemisphere (usually the left) can cause a speech disorder known as Wernicke’s aphasia.
+People with Wernicke's aphasia (fluent aphasia) may speak in long sentences that have no meaning, or with unnecessary words and made-up words.
 Memories are stored in the inner part of the temporal lobe.
-Unless both the left and right lobes are damaged, memory loss after stroke is usually only temporary.
+Unless both the left and right lobes are damaged, memory loss after stroke is usually temporary.

 Occipital lobe: The occipital lobe lies at the back of the head and is responsible for vision.
-A stroke in the left occipital lobe may result in losing the right side of your vision.
-Damage to the right occipital lobe can cause vision loss on your left side.
-In both cases, the eyes are functioning normally and the problem lies with the brain's ability to process information from the eyes.
+A stroke in the occipital lobe on one side may result in vision loss on the opposite side.
+Although the eye is functioning normally, the brain is unable to process information from that eye.